sul-cidr/mime-dh2025-slides/slides.md

 </div>

 :::
 One of the more recent developments that we've been working on with MIME is to take the 19th century pose system that has a long, influential and bizarre history, particularly strong in American modern modern dance.
 The delsarte system has a series of codified full-figure and hand poses, and using the search function of MIME, we were able to identify precisely where and when certain actors would arrive in certain poses.
-These poses allowed us to create "Delsarte Thumbprints" to not only see which gestures are reminiscient of Delsarte's choreography,
+These poses allowed us to create "Delsarte Thumbprints" to not only see which gestures are reminiscient of Delsarte's choreography, and to track the frequency through which they appear in a production.

 ---